-- If you choose to bill him you're considering using oral PrEP, you could think about saying. - Did you know that HTV rates almong girls and young women in our community are very high? - I've been thinking about using oral PrIP just to make sure I've protected against HIV. - It's being recommended for girls/women to help prevent inty. - Two heard a lot about it.
-It's completely safe and won't have any impact on you. - It will just be like taking other medication to prevent getting sick. - I sould really like your support.
-Taking oral PrDF will help me fael protected from HIV.
-Many girls/women my age are getting HIV, so I want to be as protected as I can be.
+If you choose to tell your partner that you're considering using oral PrEP, you could think about saying:

+- · Did you know that HIV rates in our community are very high? - · I've been thinking about using oral PrEP just to make sure I'm protected against HIV. - · It's being recommended to help prevent HIV. - · I've heard a lot about it.
+It's completely safe and won't have any impact on you. - · It will just be like taking other medication to prevent getting sick. - I would really like your support.
+Taking oral PrEP will help me feel protected from HIV.
+Many people my age are getting HIV, so I want to be as protected as I can be.